MichaelMadhukalya/crimson/README.md

 ```

 ## Parallel Processing
-Crimson is *thread safe* and allows parallel/concurrent parsing of multiple inputs via a *Fork-Join* or custom *Worker* thread pool.
+Crimson is *thread safe* and allows parallel processing of inputs via a *Fork-Join* or custom *Worker* thread pool.
+Link to a few test cases demonstrating parallel processing of Json inputs can be found below:
 https://github.com/MichaelMadhukalya/crimson/blob/master/src/test/java/com/crimson/types/JParserTest.java#L53
 https://github.com/MichaelMadhukalya/crimson/blob/master/src/test/java/com/crimson/types/JParserTest.java#L69

 ## How to build?
 Crimson can be built as a standard Java project using Maven.
-Please ensure that you have Maven installed on your machine and both ```JAVA_HOME``` and ```MAVEN_HOME``` environment variables are set correctly.
+Please ensure that Maven is installed on your machine and both ```JAVA_HOME``` and ```MAVEN_HOME``` environment variables are set correctly.

 From inside the project directory run the following commands in order:
 ```